Norwegian Wood

 patches of sky showing through the pine branches.
 Hands in pockets,

-Naoko stood there thinking, her eyes focused on nothing in particular.
+Naoko stood there thinking, her eyes focused on nothing in

 "Tell me something, Toru," she said.
 "Do you love me?"